codam-coding-college/MLX42/README.md

 ## For MacOS:

-For MacOS you need to use the following flags to compile your program with the library.
-You should use the following flags to link the program with the right frameworks:
+For MacOS you need to use the following flags to compile your program with the library in order to link the program with the right frameworks:
 ```bash
 -framework Cocoa -framework OpenGL -framework IOKit
 ```